 You can boost interview quality with what we call the CAR technique.

 Your hiring practices shape your company’s future.
-By mitigating bias and implementing these structured interview strategies as an integral part of your diversity, equity, and inclusion program, you’ll build a team that’s not just strong but genuinely diverse.
+By mitigating bias and integrating these structured interview strategies into your inclusion training program, you’ll build a team that’s not just strong but genuinely diverse.

 Next steps:

-- Reduce bias: Implement bias self-assessment and a structured interview process.
+- Use a bias self-assessment and a structured interview process.